Formal category theory in $\infty$-equipments I: First notions of formal category theory

-From the perspective of two-sided discrete fibrations, $W$ is given by a right fibration $p : I' \rightarrow I$.
-A similar computation as in \ref{ex.ccat-cones}, shows that the proarrow $C$ (as a two-sided discrete fibration) is given by the left fibration
+Suppose for now that $J = [0]$.
+From the perspective of two-sided discrete fibrations, $W$ is classified by a right fibration $p : I' \rightarrow I$.
+On account of \cref{rem.ccat-hor-closed-bifib}, the left fibration of $W$-weighted cones under $f$ fits in the diagram

+where both squares are pullback squares.
+The left bottom functor is given by the product of the diagonal functor and the constant map that selects $p$.
+Hence, we conclude that $C$ is classified by the left fibration

-Hence, an object $x \in \C$ is the $W$-weighted colimit of $f$ if and only if it is the (ordinary) colimit of the diagram $fp : I' \rightarrow \C$.
+Hence, an object $x \in \C$ is the $W$-weighted colimit of $f$ if and only if it is the colimit of the diagram $fp : I' \rightarrow \C$.
 In view of \cite[Theorem 2.37]{Rovelli}, this coincides with Rovelli's definition of weighted colimits.
-In particular, we recover \cite[Theorem 1.2]{HaugsengEnds} and the fact that the definitions of weighted colimits by Rovelli and Gepner-Haugseng-Nikolaus agree \cite[Corollary 4.5]{HaugsengEnds}.
+In particular, we recover \cite[Theorem 1.2]{HaugsengEnds} and the fact that the definitions of weighted colimits by Rovelli and Gepner--Haugseng--Nikolaus agree \cite[Corollary 4.5]{HaugsengEnds}. \end{example}